 Much like the kitchen design, the idea of a built-in at the window had been on my mind since I bought the apartment.
-With a millworker already doing custom cabinets, I figured it was time to have the built-in done as well.
+With a millworker already doing custom cabinets, I figured the built-in should be done as well.
 A sleek bookshelf was created that also hides my radiator and air conditioner units that were always annoyingly off-centered from the windows.
 I selected a “piano” finish on the top of the bookshelf for easy cleanup.
 I’m looking forward to exercising my hopefully-green thumb.

-I optimistically planned for a “quick” two-month renovation, during which I camped out in the second bedroom with all my possessions and a microwave.
-Of course, it took almost three months before I was able to move back into my own bedroom and another two months before the project was officially finished.
+I optimistically planned for a “quick” two-month renovation, during which I lived in the second bedroom with all my possessions and a microwave.
+Of course, it took almost three months before I could move back into my own bedroom, and another two months before the project finished.

 My advice for anyone preparing for a renovation: take your time.
 Do your research; debate all the possibilities.
 It was better to wait and mull over all my plans (for years!) before making the investment.
 Using Sweeten helped with the process of finding a contractor.
-I appreciated being able to read references and see photos of previous projects so I could see the quality of each contractor’s work.
+I appreciated being able to read references and see photos of previous projects, which helped me see the quality of each contractor’s work.

 Renovating my own space as an architect was good and bad: good because I knew what I wanted and how to articulate it to the contractor.
 But also bad, or rather tricky, because I knew exactly what I wanted and expected a specific level of quality and detail.

 The final result was worth the discomfort and occasional tears.
 I’m incredibly happy with my new space.
-The kitchen is so bright and open, the layout functional with tons of storage, and I was even able to make space for a proper dining table.
-Now, instead of talking to my friends about my renovation, I get to talk to them about the next time they’re coming for dinner.
+The kitchen is so bright and open, and the layout is functional with tons of storage.
+Bonus: I was even able to make space for a proper dining table!
+Now, instead of talking to my friends about renovating, we talk about about the next time they’re coming for dinner.